John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Exponential Smoothing - Greater weight to more recent values

 ### Amazon Athena
-Serverless SQL queires of an S3 data lake (strcutured semi-structured data) Integrates with Jupyter Notebooks
+Serverless SQL queires of an S3 data lake (strcutured semi-structured data)
+Integrates with Jupyter Notebooks
-Web Logs
+Web Logs for exmaple
+ODBC, JDBC Protocols

+Glue Data catalog can crawl your data in S3 and issue SQL quiries.
+Convert it into columnar formats.
+Glue extracts the meaning of the data.
+Pay-as-you-go, $5 per TB scanned.
+Saves money to convert to columnar formats.